BK - This and That

 Edinburgh Festival one year.
 We were immediately smitten, not only by

 the festivals (there is more than one), but also by the beauty of the

 city itself and we have been regular visitors ever since.

 Until I recently retired the field of computing had provided me with a day job for 40+ years.

 I shall not bore you with the complete range of areas that I worked in.
 Suffice it to say that in the last 25 years I worked principally in technical architectures, specialising in computer performance.

 Eventually I wrote a book, Performance Assurance for IT Systems, which was published in August 2004.

 Some background to the book plus additional free material that I penned in the succeeding years can be found on my performance web pages.

-In a volunteering capacity I currently look after several
+In a volunteering capacity I currently look after a couple of other websites:

 Sunningdale Parish Council